teach-for-america-archive/ssiscicd/README.md

 ANNOYANCE @MICROSOFT: Why does the Powershell@1 task wait for the script to finish and Powershell@2 does not?
 Very confusing, please explain.
 "This is a breaking change."

+ANNOYANCE @MICROSOFT: Why is not possible to extract the commandOutput easily into a variable when using Kubernetes@1?
+Not being able to do this means that get and describe are basically worthless when used in this task.
+You must write a script task instead.

 ## Setup Agent for DevOps Pipeline
 1. Create a Dev Test Lab environment and new Dev Test Lab VM "Visual Studio 2019 Community (latest release) on Windows 10 Enterprise N (x64)"
 1. Sign in